 Holistic perspective: Qualitative research aims to provide a comprehensive understanding of the phenomena under study by considering multiple dimensions, such as the social, cultural, historical, and psychological aspects that shape people's experiences and behavior.

-Subjectivity and interpretation: Epistemology plays a crucial role in qualitative research.
+Subjectivity and interpretation: Epistemology plays a key role in qualitative research.
 Researchers are encouraged to reflect on their biases, assumptions, and values, and to consider how these may influence their data collection, analysis, and interpretation.

 Flexibility: Qualitative research methods are often flexible and adaptable, allowing researchers to refine their research questions, sampling strategies, or data collection techniques as new insights and perspectives emerge during the research process.